raglite/rag-lite-ts/README.md

 # Search your documents
 raglite search "machine learning concepts"

-# Get more results with reranking
+# Get more results with reranking (use --rerank for better quality)
 raglite search "API documentation" --top-k 10 --rerank
 ```